apache/incubator-teaclave/docs/threat-model.md

 Side channels are out of scope for current Teaclave's implementation.
-While we acknowledge that existing enclaves may be vulnerable to various kinds of side channel attacks, we will try our best to mitigate existing attacks by adopt software hardening.
+While we acknowledge that existing enclaves may be vulnerable to various kinds of side channel attacks, we will try our best to mitigate existing attacks by adopting software hardening.